ense-400-capstone-appstore/capstone-appstore-server/README.md

-# Capstone Appstore Server
+# Matryoshka Server

-> Laravel backend for Capstone Appstore
+> Laravel backend powering the Matryoshka website and API

-This server application hosts both the API and the administrator panel for the Capstone Appstore Project.
+This server application hosts both the API and the administrator panel for the Matryoshka Project.

 ## Installing / Getting started